What Is an NPI number and What Is It Used For?

 Will my NPI number change?

 An NPI number does not change under any circumstances.
-It is merely a 10-digit number that does not carry any electronic information about personal details like office locations, cities, etc. It does not have to change even if the provider relocates or changes other personal information.
+It is a 10-digit number that does not carry electronic information about personal details like office locations, cities, etc. It does not have to change even if the provider relocates or transforms other personal information.

 HIPAA rules for NPI